OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 - Although **we can provide** the following services, we assume either they are not necessary or will be provided by a 3rd party via the GC or directly contracted through you.  *Please lets us know if you would like us to include any of the following.*

+	 - Finish Plans/Schedules
+		 -   That is, Propose, select, and refine materials and finish options.
+Assuming finishes will match existing.
+	- Small scale (3" or 6" = 1'-0") construction details
+	- Reflected ceiling plan
+		- Lighting layout and specification
+	- Interior Design
+		- Casework/Millwork elevations & details
+		- small scale interior details
+	- Civil Engineering
+	- Landscape Design
 	- Land Surveying
 	- HVAC/Mechanical Design
 	- Energy code check (COMcheck for example)
 	- Electrical Design
 	- Plumbing Design
 	- Extensive Low Voltage Design
-	- Audio/Visual Design
+	- Audio/Visual Desig
 	- LEED Design
 	- LEED Commissioning
 	- Hyper-Realistic Renderings